 - Strategic decision-making processes

-- Organisational structures and company development
+- Organizational structures and corporate development

 - Management of complex systems

-Change management and innovation processes
+- Change management and innovation processes

 The Institute of Ludology is currently working on the following questions: